4GeeksAcademy/javascript-functions-exercises-tutorial/exercises/06-Anonymous-functions/README.md

 ```
 # 📝 Instructions:

-Print on the console, the result of using the function `multy` to calculate the multiplication between 324234 and 47
+Print on the console, the result of using the function `multi` to calculate the multiplication between 324234 and 47